doc-ai/tensorio-ios/README.md

 <a name="training-complete-example"></a>
 #### A Complete Example

 A trainable cats vs dogs model is included with the full TensorFlow example in this repository.
-Inside the cats-vs-dogs-train.tiobundle you'll find the expected *model.json* file along with a *predict* directory that contains the results of exporting a saved model in tensorflow (more below).
+Inside the cats-vs-dogs-train.tiobundle you'll find the expected *model.json* file along with a *train* directory that contains the results of exporting a saved model in TensorFlow (more below).

 The *model.json* looks like: